 The SON utilizes exams to evaluate student knowledge, skills, and application of learned concepts.
-Students will not be allowed to have the following items in their possession while an exam is being administered: cell phones, any electronic devices, all watches, drinks/water bottles, baseball caps and/ or hooded sweatshirts.
+Students will not be allowed to have the following items in their possession while an exam is being administered: cell phones, any electronic devices, earbuds, all watches, drinks/water bottles, baseball caps and/ or hooded sweatshirts.
+All pockets are subject to inspection by faculty at their discretion.
+Book bags, electronic devices (including cell phones, earbuds, watches) must be turned off and left at the front of the classroom during exams.
+The same testing policy applies for students testing in Student Success Center.

 Students are advised to utilize the restroom prior to exam.
 According to Millikin University Bulletin, "Cheating on quizzes or examinations occurs when any student is found using or attempting to use any book, paper, or other article, or assistance from fellow students, or any other unfair or unlawful means, such use being intended to deceive the person in charge of the quiz or examination with reference to his or her work.
-No student may substitute for another student in any quiz or examination unless specifically authorized by the person in charge.
+No student may substitute for another student in any quiz or examination.
+No books, notes, papers or related articles shall be brought into or used at any quiz or examination unless specifically authorized by the person in charge.
 All such books, papers, or other authorized articles are subject to inspection, and no other use shall be made of books or papers than that authorized.
 The possession at any quiz or examination of any articles that use of which is prohibited will be regarded as evidence of guilt.
 Conversation or other communication between students in examinations and quizzes is forbidden."
+Specifically, students may not access any human or non-human sources outside what is provided by instructor during testing session.